se-edu/se-book/codeQuality/maximizeReadability/basic/avoidLongMethods/text.md

 <div id="body">

 **Avoid long methods** as they often contain more information than what the reader can process at a time.
-Take corrective action when it goes beyond 30 <tooltip content="Lines of Code">LoC</tooltip>.
+Consider if shortening is possible when a method goes beyond 30 <tooltip content="Lines of Code">LoC</tooltip>.
 The bigger the haystack, the harder it is to find a needle.

 </div>